jsun51/Soccer-World-Cup-Database/README.md

 National Associations).

 ### Load Tables
-The script used to load the tables with data can be found here: [Insert Data Statements](SQL/load_data.sql).
+The script used to load the tables with data can be found here: [Insert Data DML Statements](SQL/load_data.sql).

 The current data is just mock data used for testing our database and application.
 You can use it as a template for your own data.